metodologianavarrabiomed/mice-ext-val/README.md

 ### Visualizing the results

-With all the results already generated in the model we can start to visualize them.
+With all the results already generated in the model, we are ready to visualize them.
 As shown in the next graph this is the last step of the package pipeline, results visualization.
-In the package there are two plots defined.
-The `calibration plots` that shows how the model predictions matched the observed risk and the `c-index foresplot` that shows the discrimination abilities of different models.
+In the package there are two plots defined, the `calibration plots` that shows how the model predictions matched the observed risk, and the `c-index foresplot` that shows the discrimination abilities of different models.

 ```mermaid
 flowchart LR